Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/semiconductor.md

 ![](image/2022-10-20-14-17-44.png)

 - When $V_T$ is '+' and a '+' gate voltage enhances the channel the device is called the enhancement mode.
-But MOSFET cannot be designed to have ?$V_T$ negative.
+But MOSFET cannot be designed to have $V_T$ negative.
 Then a negative gate voltage depletes the channel of electrons and the devices switches off.
 And these are depletion mode devices.

 - P-channel enhancement an depletion devices is possible.